Knowledge base

 Install kDrive on Linux

-This guide details the installation of the desktop app kDrive Infomaniak on a computer with an operating system Linux It will then allow you to sync your files with kDrive.
+This guide details the installation of the desktop app kDrive Infomaniak on a computer with a Linux operating system.
+It will then allow you to synchronize your files with kDrive.

 Prerequisites